 How to Cite

 García-Vinuesa, A., Meira Cartea, P. Ángel, Blanco, M. A., & Bisquert, K. M. (2019).
 Social representations of climate change in a group of college students from the University of Santiago de Compostela: common culture vs. scientific culture.
-ECO-THINKING, 1(1).
+INTERNATIONAL JOURNAL OF INFORMAL SCIENCE AND ENVIRONMENTAL LEARNING, 1(1).
 Retrieved from https://journals.lib.sfu.ca/index.php/journal/article/view/994